luiswirth/bsc-thesis/src/introduction.typ

 For both these problems we rely on a mixed weak formulation of Hodge-Laplacian.

 For the treatment of arbitrary topologies, a big theme is homology and cohomology.
-Homology theory is topological disciple concerned with the couting of holes of a topological space, in our case the simplicial complex which approximates our PDE domain.
+Homology theory is topological disciple concerned with the counting of holes of a topological space, in our case the simplicial complex which approximates our PDE domain.
 The simplicial homology of our mesh is isomorphic to the de Rham cohomology of the space of differential forms.
-It makes statement about the existance of differential forms on our domain and therefore has influence on the existance and uniqueness of our PDE problem.
+It makes statement about the existence of differential forms on our domain and therefore has influence on the existence and uniqueness of our PDE problem.
 The ability of FEEC to treat arbitrary topologies is thanks to homology theory.
 In the concrete case of the Hodge-Laplace operator we are dealing with Hodge theory.